yourivw/LEClient/README.md

 ### Prerequisites

-The minimum required PHP version is 5.2.
+The minimum required PHP version is 7.1.0 due to the implementation of ECDSA.
+Version 1.0.0 does still work with PHP 5.2 since it is not yet compatible with ECDSA, and will be kept available, but will not be maintained.

 This client also depends on cURL and OpenSSL.